AusClimateService/plotting_maps/README.md

 ```

 ### How can I add stippling (hatching) to plots to indicate model agreement?
 The plotting scripts can add stippling to the plots using the stippling keyword(s).
+[Here is a notebook showing examples of using stippling](https://github.com/AusClimateService/plotting_maps/blob/main/example_notebooks/FAQ_example_stippling.ipynb).

 You will need to calculate the mask and provide this as a dataarray with "lat" and "lon".
 The mask must be a True/False boolean mask.
 It does not have to be the same resolution as the underlying data (you may wish to coarsen the mask if the underlying data is high-resolution and noisy).

 See [this link](https://github.com/AusClimateService/plotting_maps/issues/2) for a brief example of applying stippling.

 For the multi-panel plots, you can give a mask for each of the plots eg see [fire_climate_classes_projections.ipynb](https://github.com/AusClimateService/plotting_maps/blob/main/reports/fire_climate_classes_projections.ipynb) (you may ignore the "coarsen..." this is needed so smooth out the fuzzy edges of the fire climate classes).
 In this